Frequently Asked Questions about Personal Injury Compensation

 Truckers Be Safe

 - Slow down in work zones.
-Highway construction can wreak havoc on a truck drivers schedule and their nerves.
+Highway construction can wreak havoc on truck driver’s schedule and their nerves.
 Take your time and expect delays, uneven roadways, and directional changes.
 Also, watch out for those workers in orange vests!

 - Keep your distance.
 Don’t depend on passenger vehicles to know your limits and stopping distance requirements.
 Make concessions for uneducated motorists, and anticipate hard braking situations.
 Drive defensively.